jordanryanoFA/portfolio/Blog-Card/readme.md

 - How to structure semantic HTML for reusable UI components.

-- Using Flexbox (or Grid, depending on your version) for alignment and layout.
+- Using Flexbox for alignment and layout.

 - Controlling responsive design with relative units (em, rem, %) and media queries.